Qu'est-ce que l'ashwagandha ? Bienfaits pour la santé, utilisations et effets secondaires

 Breastfeeding women – There is insufficient research on its safety during breastfeeding and therefore it is advised that breastfeeding women do not take ashwagandha.

-People with autoimmune diseases – Ashwagandha can stimulate the immune system, which may worsen autoimmune conditions such as polyarthrite rhumatoïde, lupus, et sclérose en plaques.
+People with autoimmune diseases – Ashwagandha can stimulate the immune system, which may worsen autoimmune conditions such as polyarthrite rhumatoïde, lupus, and sclérose en plaques.

 People taking medications for thyroid, blood pressure, anxiety, or sedatives – ashwagandha may interact with certain medicines, affecting their effectiveness.